CKs-Technology-News/PrivacyTools/NOPE.md

 - [Bundled Notes](https://bundlednotes.com/) – Closed Source.
 - [Ceno Browser](https://censorship.no/en/index.html) – Firefox for Android (Fennec) with Ouinet integration
 - [Cached Pages](http://www.cachedpages.com/) – No HTTPS.
+- [CopperheadOS](https://copperhead.co/android/) – Same reason like GrapehenOS, dubios people behind, lots of claims, no actual proof and de-google is not something that is impossible to do on your own these days.
 - [CTemplar](https://ctemplar.com/) – Privacy-focused email provider located in Iceland.
 This provider is known for deactivating randomly accounts based on activity.
 It’s anything but trusted besides the fact that the app won’t work and you got continually errors.
 [CTemplar deletes free accounts that haven't logged in in 36 months](https://ctemplar.com/help/answer/inactive-account-policy).
 [Privacy email provider CTemplar is shutting down](https://ctemplar.com/ctemplar-is-shutting-down/).
 - [Canary Mail](https://canarymail.io) – A secure email client for macOS, iOS and Android (paid and closed source).
 - [Changewatch – see what’s changed between versions of policies](https://www.changewatch.co.uk/) – Behind Cloudflare and no benefit over terms did not read Website.